cksystemsteaching/selfie/book.md

   0000000 =   0
 ```

-Overflows are a major source of errors in software.
+Unintended overflows are a major source of errors in software.
 Essentially, they are encoding errors where the programmer did not reserve enough bits to represent the involved information.

 ### Characters